 All markets addressed in the study are weak housing markets at this time.
 The Market Study indicates "Demand for renovated or newly constructed for-sale market-rate housing is virtually non-existent throughout the NSP area.
 Without the application of some level of subsidies to a program of housing revitalization, it is not practical to assume that these homes will sell in the open market."
 A variety of reasons exists for the downturn of these neighborhoods.
 Aging housing stock, the presence of two-family homes and changes in highways and transportation are among the issues noted.
-With the decline of manufacturiny for workers to live in further from their work due to the accessibility of public transit and automobiles, the need to live in the urban core has dissipated.
+With the decline of maacturinty of public transit and automobiles, the need to live in the urban core has dissipated.
 These issues are discussed in more detail in the next section.